Skip to main content

 Connect to SQL Server

-1. Log in to TapData Platform.
+1. Log in to TapData platform.

-2. In the left navigation panel, click Connections.
+2. In the left-hand navigation bar, click Connections.

 SQL Server Connection Example

-• Connection Information Settings
+• Connection Settings

-• Port: The service port of database.
+• Port: The port number for the database.

-• User: The database username.
+• User: The database account.

-• Password: The database password.
+• Password: The password for the database account.

-• Advanced settings
+• Advanced Settings

-• Use SSL/TLS: Select whether to enable SSL connections for the data source to further enhance data security.
-After enabling this feature, you will also need to upload the CA certificate, certificate password, and server hostname.
-The relevant files can be obtained from Enabling SSL Connection.
+• Use SSL/TLS: Select whether to enable SSL for a more secure connection.
+If enabled, you will need to upload a CA certificate, certificate password, and server hostname details (see the Enable SSL section for files).

-• Contain table: The default option is All, which includes all tables.
+• Contain Table: The default option is All, which includes all tables.
 Alternatively, you can select Custom and manually specify the desired tables by separating their names with commas (,).

-• Exclude tables: Once the switch is enabled, you have the option to specify tables to be excluded.
+• Exclude Tables: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.

-• Agent settings: Defaults to Platform automatic allocation, you can also manually specify an agent.
+• Agent Settings: Defaults to Platform automatic allocation, you can also manually specify an agent.

-• Model load time: If there are less than 10,000 models in the data source, their information will be updated every hour.
+• Model Load Time: If there are less than 10,000 models in the data source, their schema will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.

-6. Click Connection Test, and when passed, click Save.
+6. Click Test, and if the test passes, click Save.

 tip